 – Professionalism and development of artistry.

 – Self confidence.

 – Interaction with public, art institutes and galleries.

 How does it work?

-All artists who have received a Stipendium for Emerging Artists are offered the opportunity to apply with one of the available mentors.
-A mentoring trajectory can be put into action until up to 18 months after allocation of the stipendium.
+All artists who have received an Artist Start grant are offered the opportunity to apply with one of the available mentors.
+A mentoring trajectory can be put into action until up to 24 months after allocation of the stipendium.

 Artists who wish to be eligible for mentoring can submit a proposal in which they formulate and motivate what they want to work on in a mentoring trajectory, what they aim to have achieved by the end of the trajectory, which mentor has their preference and why.
 The motivation must be in keeping with the ambitions and plans of the artist and must be aimed at improving cultural entrepreneurship and artistic growth.
-On the basis of a conversation with the mentee, the mentor decides on the final choice for the artist that he/she will be mentoring.
+Based on the submitted motivation letter and the work of the applications, the mentors choose whether they will supervise the artist.
 Experience has shown that this procedure leads to a strong commitment and great effectiveness of the trajectory.

 For the financing of the trajectory, the artist is asked for a contribution of 600 euros incl.
 VAT.
 The additional costs are paid by the Mondriaan Fund and Cultuur+Ondernemen.